 For more information, call 757-595-1900 or go online at http://www.thevlm.org/.
 Here's why my children "flip" for horseshoe crabs at the museum.

-On Dec.
-4, celebrate the Fife and Drums concert at the Victory Monument at 7:00 pm, an Illumination and a Christmas Tree Lighting at 7:30 pm.
+The seaside town of Yorktown celebrates Christmas through the month, kicking off with a Nov.
+30 Fife and Drums concert at the Victory Monument at 7:00 pm, an Illumination and a Christmas Tree Lighting at 7:30 pm.
 The next day, they will have a Christmas Market along Main Street from 10 am to 3 pm and a lighted boat parade at 7 pm.
 For more information, call 757-890-3500.